-Individually, alcohol and Percocet have their own risks and side effects.
-When these two are mixed, they could create a possibility of impacting negatively to both the patient’s nervous system and digestive system.
-Coupled with the fact that Percocet can make you sleepy, dizzy and hardly able to function well, adding alcohol to it might make the side effects more intense.
-This could also make patients more addicted to causing withdrawal from Percocet very difficult.
+Individually, drinking alcohol with Percocet has its own health risks and side effects.
+When these two are mixed, they could negatively impact both the patient’s nervous system and digestive system.
+Coupled with the fact that the drug can make a patient sleepy, dizzy, and hardly able to function well, adding alcohol to it might make the side effects more intense.
+This could also make the addiction stronger and make withdrawal from Percocet tough.

 - Dry mouth

 - Depressed respiration

 - Numbness on the body

 - Liver problems which could lead to failure